SEAN: Are you giving thanks for so much manga? Hope so, as there is SO MUCH.

 SEAN: One Peace has a 6th novel of Rise of the Shield Hero.
 I would think he’d have risen by now – even Christ only took 3 days.

 Seven Seas gives us a 5th and mercifully final omnibus of I Don’t Like You At All, Big Brother!!.

 Magia the Ninth is their first debut, another Gene Pixiv title (which I think is Media Factory’s equivalent to Zero-Sum or Wings), from the creator of Black Bard.
 The plot is essentially “classical music composers hunt demons”.

 ASH: Okay, I can’t help it, I really want to read this series.
 And I did rather enjoy Black Bard.

-MELINDA: Sean knows he can get my attention by invoking the names “Zero-Sum” and “Wings.”
+MJ: Sean knows he can get my attention by invoking the names “Zero-Sum” and “Wings.”
 So.
 Yes.

 SEAN: In case you worried there were no monster girls this week, well, there’s monster guys, as we get a 5th Merman in My Tub.